ADAA offers annual membership scholarships to students and early career professionals who identify as members of the BIPOC community.

 - Learn and network through ADAA's members' only online community

-- Receive discount registration rate for ADAA's Annual Conference
+- Access to member discount registration rate for ADAA's Annual Conference

 - Eligible to submit blog posts for ADAA's public or professional communities